Home / Cobweb Spiders / False Widow (Steatoda nobilis)

 Eggs

-The female false widow spiders can lay three or even more sacs of eggs or cocoons between May and July, with each sac contain more than 200 or more eggs.
+The female false widow spiders can lay three or even more sacs of eggs or cocoons between May and July, with each sac containing more than 200 or more eggs.
 The eggs are pale yellow to cream in color.

 False Widow Spider Eggs